How Can I Trade Online? All About Online Trading

 - What are the costs of trading?
 A good broker should be transparent about their online trading costs, and those costs should be competitive.

-In case you hadn't realised, Admiral Markets is an online trading broker.
+In case you hadn't realised, Admirals is an online trading broker.
 We're regulated around the world by the FCA, EFSA, CySEC and ASIC and have won over 30 awards for our offering, trading platform and service.

-Admiral Markets offers over 8,000 unique instruments to trade, with industry-leading offers in spreads, low commission, as well as negative balance protection in order to give clients the best possible experience and chances for success.
+Admirals offers over 8,000 unique instruments to trade, with industry-leading offers in spreads, low commission, as well as negative balance protection to give clients the best possible experience and chances for success.

-Finally, we keep our costs of trading - which include spreads, commissions and swaps - competitive, with our typical trading costs being some of the best in the industry.
+Finally, we keep our trading costs competitive.
+This includes spreads, commissions and swaps.
+Our typical trading costs are some of the best in the industry.

-These are just some of the reasons why over 100,000 traders have chosen Admiral markets as their broker.
+These are just some of the reasons over 100,000 traders have chosen Admirals as their broker.
 Will you be next?